IanVS/prettier-plugin-sort-imports/README.md

 importOrderParserPlugins: []
 ```

 #### `importOrderBuiltinModulesToTop`

 **type**: `boolean`

 **default value:** `false`

-A boolean value to enable sorting of builtins to the top of all import groups.
+A boolean value to enable sorting of [`node builtins`](https://nodejs.org/api/module.html#modulebuiltinmodules) to the top of all import groups.

 ### How does import sort work ?